The AI-Ready Team | AI Operating Layer for Expert Businesses

 It's Wednesday at 4pm.
 You're supposed to be working on Q3 strategy.
 Instead you're in Slack explaining something for the third time this week to someone you hired to handle exactly this.

-You don't need another hire or consultant report.
 You need the structure that lets your team put AI to work so you can go back to the work that lights you up.

 The gap